-The way we work internally is the same as how we work with our clients.
+The way we work internally is the same as the way we work with our clients.

-We are client centric and our focus is always to build strong long-lasting relationships that are honest and cut through the jargon.
+We are client-centric and we focus on building strong long-term relationships that are honest and cuts through the jargon.

 We let our interns do the talking

 I have found my time at VanillaLaw® being one of the most comprehensive internships that I have undertaken.
 It has been interesting to see both Mark and Boon Chong meet client needs through collaborative work.

 Those in the firm work extremely well with a range of clients and areas of law, this is reflected by the high level of expertise within the firm.
 It is evident that each case is looked at thoroughly whilst the client is well informed throughout the whole process.